Herbs In The Kitchen – How To Use Aromatic Herbs

 How to use Herbs in the Kitchen

-Do you use herbs in the kitchen or do you season only with salt and pepper?
+Do you use herbs in the kitchen, or do you season only with salt and pepper?
 Then you should try fresh herbs.
 Culinary herbs give meals the right PEP simply and quickly.
-The roast with herb crust, the Tabbouleh with fresh mint or simply tomatoes with mozzarella and Basil taste with the aroma of the herbs differently – spicy and interesting.
+The roast with an herb crust, the Tabbouleh with fresh mint, or simply tomatoes with mozzarella and Basil taste with the aroma of the herbs differently – spicy and interesting.

 Herbs in the kitchen